ImRecc/WotC_Gameplay_SupportStrikes/README.md

 - For Helicopter Drop In, you can extensively edit the config file to drop in your own custom character pool characters and even their weapon.

 ## Development
 You can clone this repo and edit the mod in Modbuddy.
 If you want to contribute you can submit an issue and a pull request pertaining to that issue.

 ## Bug Report
 If you found a bug, please create an issue in the repo.
 Submit the Launch.log file and your modlist (you can get this from AML's Profile feature), and a description on how to reproduce the bug.

 ## some thought of wotc mods
 dunno why the mod buddy not auto-install it's dependency.. just in it's own folder!
+## placeholder for incoming changes saves